SeaSeaEm/SpueBox/Readme.md

 - !tag \<name> - Displays the value of the tag for the user.
 - !taglist - Displays your tags
 - !play \<link or tag> [loop?] - Plays audio in a voice call.
 This wipes the playlist.
 If a tag name is given, the value will be used as the link.
 Use loop as an optional argument to make it replay the same song.
-- !playlist \<link> [loop?] [shuffle?]- Adds a youtube playlist to be played as a queue.
+- !playlist \<link> [loop?] [shuffle?] - Adds a youtube playlist to be played as a queue.
 Loop and shuffle are optional arguments
+- !clear - Clears the playlist
 - !skip - skips to the next song if there is a queue
 - !stop - Stops all songs and flushes any existing queues.